-From marketing to law, document reviews are essential.
+From marketing to legal teams, document reviews are essential.
 They help to make sure your content is accurate and free from embarrassing mistakes.
-And in some cases, they can even prevent costly lawsuits.
+And in some cases, they can even prevent costly legal proceedings.

-The trouble is, reviewing documents in Google Docs or Office 365 is a nightmare for everyone involved.
+The trouble is, doc review in Google Docs or Office 365 is a nightmare for everyone involved.
 These documents evolve with each edit, spawning new versions every few minutes.
 This makes tracking the journey of your document review feel like a mission impossible – especially once a comment is marked as resolved.

-- Upload your documents to a review platform
+- Upload your files to a review platform

 - Collect feedback and collaborate in the comments